trivago/cluecumber/README.md

 ### expandBeforeAfterHooks, expandStepHooks, expandDocStrings

-These options can be set to 'true' to expand or collapse before/after hooks, step hooks or docstrings respectively on scenario detail pages.
+These options can be set to `true` to expand or collapse before/after hooks, step hooks or docstrings respectively on scenario detail pages.

-If they are not set, they default to false meaning the report user has to use the buttons on a scenario detail page to expand those sections on demand.
+If they are not set, they default to false.
+This means that the report user has to use the buttons on a scenario detail page to expand those sections on demand.

 ```xml
     <expandBeforeAfterHooks>true|false</expandBeforeAfterHooks>